 Nearly half of urban County households experience one or more housing problems, including housing cost burden, overcrowding and inadequate housing.
 These circumstances are even more prevalent among minority racial and ethnic households and large families, indicating these groups represent some of the most underserved groups in the County.
-The Southern California Association of Nonprofit Housing surmizes that in Los Angeles County, there is a shortage of 551,807 rental homes for households earning less than \$41,500 and more than 47,000 homeless persons.
-In response, a significant amount of the County's housing resources are directed toward development, rehabilitation, and preservation of affordable housing for large families.
+The California Housing

+Partnership (2021) surmises that in Los Angeles County, there is a shortage of 499,430 rental homes for extremely low- and low-income households.
+The Los Angeles Homeless Services Authority (LAHSA) determined that the number of those experiencing homelessness had reached 66,436 in June 2020 per the 2020 Homeless Count; the 2021 Homeless Count was cancelled due to the safer-at-home orders resulting from the COVID-19 pandemic.
+In response, a significant amount of the County's housing resources is directed toward development, rehabilitation, and preservation of affordable housing for large families.

-In FY 2020-2021, the County allocated and expended \$6.3 million in CDBG funds, working in tandem with its HOME grant, on activities in support of housing preservation and rehabilitation.
-The main focus for these funds was directed towards single-unit and multifamily housing rehabilitation and upgrades to the County's 3,000 public housing units.
+In FY 2021-2022, the County expended \$4.4 million in CDBG funds, working in tandem with its HOME grant, on activities in support of housing preservation and rehabilitation.
+The main focus for these funds was directed towards single-unit and multifamily housing rehabilitation and upgrades to the County's more than 3,000 public housing units.
 Code Enforcement programs administered by County Departments and participating cities addressed spot slum and blight conditions throughout the County, in support of preserving available housing stock.

 Another underserved group within a subpopulation in the County is the disproportionately high number of Black and African-American homeless persons.
 LAHSA hosts ad hoc committee meetings aimed at addressing the needs of women and black persons experiencing homelessness, two of the most vulnerable demographics among homeless persons.
 Through these committees, recommendations are made to increase cultural competency and ensure programming is effectively designed to best serve these populations.
 The Los Angeles CoC continues to look for new opportunities to better serve those that have historically been underserved.
-Increased street outreach and coordination assists in better assessing the needs of all persons experiencing homelessness, while effectively identifying and targeting those most at risk.
+Increased street outreach and coordination assists in better assessing the needs of all persons experiencing homelessness, while effectively identifying and targeting those most at risk, including transition-age youth and Veterans.

 To address the barriers to affordable housing, the County continued to implement the density bonus program and allowed second units under certain conditions to increase the supply of affordable housing for low- and moderate-income households and senior citizens.
 In addition, the County continued to reduce or exempt fees for affordable housing developers for minor modifications to conditional use permits or from payment of zoning and subdivision fees for the projects.
-In 2018, the LACDA began accepting applications for a "Second Dwelling Units Pilot Program", which solicited applications from homeowners seeking to build new Accessory Dwelling Units (ADUs) or adapt existing structures into ADUs.
+In 2021-2022, the LACDA continued accepting applications for a "Second Dwelling Units Pilot Program", which solicited applications from homeowners seeking to build new Accessory Dwelling Units (ADUs) or adapt existing structures into ADUs.
+However, construction of ADUs and the overall success of the ADU Pilot Program were significantly hindered due to the safer-athome orders related to the COVID-19 pandemic.